Thank you for reading our post, please rate this article at the end.

 When buying a camping cooler, choose between a soft-sided and a hard-sided cooler.
 Soft-sided coolers are ideal for backpackers embarking on short trips because they are lightweight and portable.

 On the other hand, hard-sided coolers are perfect for adventurers planning long trips.
 They provide better ice retention and a larger capacity.
-Despite their heavy weight, they are also incredibly durable.
+Despite their weight, they are also incredibly durable.

 Other Camping Essentials